 We took time to outline our strategy in terms that our daughter could understand, and to communicate the reasons for each consideration within our process.
 However, while her involvement in the process was essential in determining the "best fit," the final school selection decision was ours, and not a choice ceded solely to her.
 In our family's experience, the following were key considerations that helped us simplify and focus the search and comparative analysis process.

-At the end of our assessment of potential schools, Appleby College was the choice for our family.
-It was especially compelling to us that the school communicated its vision, values and mission powerfully and concisely in Five Pillars of Strength.
+At the end of our assessment of potential schools, Appleby College, in Oakville, Ontario, was the choice for our family.
+It was especially compelling to us that the school communicated its vision, values, and mission powerfully and concisely in Five Pillars of Strength.

 I would encourage parents beginning this process to be fearless in asking questions, involve your child in the process, and make the best decision you can based on your knowledge of your child's unique needs and the information you consider relevant.
 Whether you get it right or not, it's an expensive decision (financially and otherwise) for you and your child.

 For child-specific insights on choosing a school, read our guide.
 We explore how school choices crucially depend on kids' unique traits, such as their mental and academic focus, social tendencies, activity level, academic interests (such as art and STEM), and other attributes (such as giftedness, special needs, learning disabilities, and social issues).